MGagiledevelopment/REACT-ROUTING/README.md

 ## React Routing

-👨🏽‍💻▶︎ Una aplicación simple montada en React para poder ejemplificar el funcionamiento del enrutamiento dinámico, utilizando "React Router".
+👨🏽‍💻▶︎ A simple application built on React to exemplify the operation of dynamic routing, using "react router".

-🛠▶︎Podés ver el trabajo acá: https://react-routing-site.netlify.app/ .
+🛠▶︎You can see the work here: https://react-routing-site.netlify.app/ .